 Applied Music - Violin

 Course Description:A course in applied music instruction is offered in voice, piano, and band instruments for non-music majors.
 Private instruction for the music major is offered in his or her secondary and primary instrument of choice.
 The level of skills development will be ascertained at the end of each course by jury examination.
 Credit will depend upon successful completion of course requirements, and each student will be required to participate in at least three recitals per semester or session.
-Private instruction in the primary instrument or voice consists of two one-half hour lessons per week with 2 semester hours credit per semester.
+Private instruction in the primary instrument or voice consists of two one-half hour lessons per week.
 May be repeated up to a maximum of 4 times for credit.

 There is no prerequisite for MVS 1311, but it is a prerequisite for MVS 2311.
 MVS 2311 is a prerequisite for MVS 2321.
 Courses must be taken in sequence.

 Required textbooks/ course materials:

 Literature appropriate to the level of challenge will be assigned on an individual basis.
 Music must be purchased within two weeks after semester assignments.

 See your Instructor First Day Handout for individual instructor assignment schedule.

 College-Level Competency: Interpret, evaluate, and appreciate works of human culture